Home

 Studio Monitors are the speakers that bring your songs to life in the studio.

-These will be hooked up to either your Mixing Console or Audio Interface.
+These will be hooked up to either your Mixing Console or Audio Interface main left and right outputs.

 Unlike the speakers you might already have in your home, these are meant to deliver a more accurate recreation of the music.